bas-t/ffdecsawrapper/README.rst

  - `Basic instructions on how tu use this software (in combination with MythTV). <http://www.lursen.org/wiki/FFdecsawrapper_with_MythTV_and_Oscam_on_Debian/Ubuntu>`_

  **NOTICE: I'm done with Ubuntu.
 All Ubuntu stuff has been saved to a new branch: ubuntu.
-I'm stripping all Ubuntu stuff from stable branch.**
+I'm stripping all Ubuntu stuff from stable branch.
+I'm not testing FFdecsawrapper on Ubuntu anymore.**